rcsgrv/HelpDeskTicketingSystem/README.md

 ### Prerequisites

 Ensure Python 3 is installed.
-It is also recommended to use a virtual environment:
+It is also recommended to use a virtual environment.

-1) To create the virtual environment run the following in the terminal: py -m venv venv
+To create the virtual environment run the following in the terminal:

+py -m venv venv

-2) To activate the virtual environment run the following in the terminal: venv\Scripts\activate
+To activate the virtual environment run the following in the terminal:

+venv\Scripts\activate

 ### Repository